Top Ten Quotes That Dispute Christianity

-The real question here is "Why would God make humans if He will still be a God without us? ".
-Did God doesn't have other choice to make instead of us?
-God will still be a God even we don't exist.
+The real question here is, "Why would God make humans if He would still be a God without us?"
+Did God not have another choice to make instead of us?
+God will still be a God even if we don't exist.
 Is it love that forced Him to make us exist in this world?
 Or maybe, our existence is inevitable.
-God has no choice but to let us exist in this world.
-Whether He likes it or not.
-Or maybe, it is too lonely if there is no people to call Him or pray for Him and praise Him, that is why He made us.
+God has no choice but to let us exist in this world, whether He likes it or not.
+Or maybe, it is too lonely if there are no people to call Him, pray for Him, and praise Him.
+That is why He made us.
 What do you think?
-For two million dollar question, deal or no deal?
+For a two million dollar question, deal or no deal?

 Many people ask God for answers, but, most of the time, nothing happens.
 Even the most devout Christians rarely see what they prayed about being accomplished.
 If God loves us, why would he ignore our pleas?